vector-express/vx-sdk-ts/README.md

     * optional :
         * options - options map.
         * options.file - file to be sent for conversion.
-        * options.params - parameters of request ( options for processors, use-file to use file from a server )
+        * options.params - parameters of request ( options for processors, use-file to use it from a server )
         * options.token - Bearer token to be sent for authentication.
         * options.save - if true, file is saved to options.path, ortherwise url of the file location is returned.
         * options.path - path where to save converted file.